EdoardoGerva/TTE-estimands/README.md

-# Model-free estimands for Target Trial Emulation.
+# Model-free estimands for Target Trial Emulation
 The current repository contains the .R scripts used for the simulation studies of the project.

 The scripts generate and analyse data for setting 1 (see the relative Section of the paper).